paithiov909/skiagd/README.md

 ## Showcase

-It’s still in early alpha stage.
-The API is subject to (maybe drastic) change.
+It’s still in early stage.
+The API is subject to change.

 ``` r
 pkgload::load_all(export_all = FALSE)